We'll give Merkel a chance, says new German SPD leader

 Esken drew loud applause from delegates when she said the minimum wage must rise to at least 12 euros an hour from 9.19 euros.

-Her leadership partner, Norbert Walter-Borjans, outlined a vision of a socially just country with clean air, digitalized industry and excellent education.
-Achieving this would take priority over sticking to a self-imposed fiscal straightjacket.
+Her co-leader, Norbert Walter-Borjans, outlined a vision of a socially just country with clean air, digitalized industry and first-class education.
+Achieving this must take priority over rigidly adhering to self-imposed fiscal rules, he said.

-Many conservatives are committed to a ‘black zero’ policy of achieving a balanced budget without issuing new debt.
+Many conservatives are committed to achieving a balanced budget without issuing new debt.

-“If we leave behind a lower level of debt but the environment is poisoned, infrastructure is dilapidated and Germany has gone backwards technologically, it would be a far worse debt to hand over to the next generation,” he said.
+“If we leave behind a lower debt level but the environment is poisoned, infrastructure is dilapidated and Germany has gone backwards technologically, it would be a far worse debt to hand on to the next generation,” Walter-Borjans said.

-“If the ‘black zero’ stands in the way of a better future for our children then it is wrong, then it must go,” he added.

-He also attacked the conservatives’ stance on defense, in particular that of Merkel protege Annegret Kramp-Karrenbauer.
+He also rapped the conservatives’ stance on defense, in particular that of Merkel protege Annegret Kramp-Karrenbauer.

-Ditching the coalition could trigger a snap election or a minority government, unsavory options for both ruling parties and for many Germans.
-Merkel says she will not seek a fifth term.
+The delegates, drawn from all the federal states of Germany, formally endorsed last weekend’s election by 426,000 SPD party members of Esken and Walter-Borjans as co-leaders.

-The new leaders face a huge task.
+They face a daunting task.
 An opinion poll on Thursday put the SPD on 13%, just off record lows and trailing the conservatives, Greens and far-right Alternative for Germany.

+Ditching the coalition could trigger a snap election or a minority government, unattractive options for both ruling parties and for many Germans.